maxammann/maplibre-architecture/Strategies-to-reduce-Android-APK-size.md

-This document describes a few strategies that can be used to reduce the resulting APK size when using the Mapbox Android SDK.
+This document describes a few strategies that can be used to reduce the resulting APK size when using the Mapbox Maps SDK for Android.

 ### 1. Use ProGuard or DexGuard